-- Equity: All people should have what they need to participate fully in community.
-We confront the barriers to liberation—institutional, interpersonal, and internalized – that justice-involved people face.
-We acknowledge and address the ways in which our intersectional identities impact our experiences of mass incarceration, the justice system, and the political process.
-We commit ourselves to understanding and uprooting colonialism, white supremacy, misogyny, ableism, and institutional racism.
+- Equity: We confront the barriers to liberation—institutional, interpersonal, and internalized—created by systems of oppression.
+Civil Survival acknowledges and addresses the ways in which our intersectional identities impact our experiences of mass incarceration, the legal system, and the political process.
+We commit ourselves to understanding and uprooting white supremacy, misogyny, ableism, and institutional racism.

 - Community: We are strongest when we build authentic relationships, grounded in our shared humanity and worth.
 Civil Survival creates spaces that connect, value, and uplift the voices of those harmed by the criminal legal system.
 Together, we can advocate for change and create a society where all people can thrive.